IBM/AI-on-Power-Level3/docs/Lab3/lab3-hands-on-guide.md

 !!! warning "Pre-requisite"

-    This lab assumes you have finished Lab1.
-This lab uses the OpenShift resources deployed in Lab1 to optimize the usage of TechZone resources and to avoid re-deploying the same resources and re-learning the same concepts already taught in Lab1!
+    This lab assumes you have finished Lab 1.
+This lab uses the OpenShift resources deployed in Lab 1 to optimize the usage of TechZone resources and to avoid re-deploying the same resources and re-learning the same concepts already taught in Lab 1!

 1. In this lab, we will deploy IBM's IBM Granite code LLM which is available on HF.
 Navigate to OpenShift developer profile window and ensure you are in **lab1-demo** project.
 Click **Topology** and ensure that your application is healthy and running (has a blue circle) before proceeding further.
    ![image](https://github.com/user-attachments/assets/999accf3-e5b2-4a38-85d3-458ec024247c)